These insurance policies cover the most common accidents, liability claims, and damages that could impact your small business.

 This policy covers third-party business risks including bodily injuries, property damage, and accidental copyright infringement.
 It's required for most commercial leases.

-Most states require workers' comp for tech companies that have employees.
+Most states require workers' comp for companies that have employees.
 It also helps sole proprietors and independent contractors pay work-related medical costs that health insurance could deny.

-HNOA covers a tech business’s liability in accidents that occur while driving leased vehicles, rentals, and employee-owned cars for company errands.
+HNOA covers a business’s liability in accidents that occur while driving leased vehicles, rentals, and employee-owned cars for company errands.

 Businesses with expensive equipment, a board of directors, or extra liability concerns may need additional coverage.